Get free Volunteer Ambassador recruitment templates

 - Checking in on progress towards specific benchmarks and knowing when to boost your ambassadors with extra support or resources

-- Gauging your success after the campaign ends and making strategic improvements for next time
+- Gauging your success after the campaign ends and making strategic improvements for the next time

 We recommend offering these types of resources to ambassadors: